 Album Filler: John only composed "Being for the Benefit of Mr. Kite!" (which basically transcribed a circus poster he had purchased at an auction) because he didn't have enough songs.

 Alter Ego Acting: Paul devised a concept of the Beatles recording the album as if they were the fictional Sgt.
 Pepper's band, in an attempt to get the Beatles to rethink how they were going to work in the studio, and to escape the expectations of Beatlemania and start anew.
-The facade was somewhat abandoned of the songs took shape, aside from the title song, its reprise, and "With A Little Help From My Friends" — but the album was still shaped by the idea of abandoning their pop-star personae and doing things in the studio that The Beatles wouldn't be expected to do.
+The facade was somewhat abandoned as the songs took shape — aside from the title song, its reprise, and "With A Little Help From My Friends" — but the album was still shaped by the idea of abandoning their pop-star personae and doing things in the studio that The Beatles wouldn't be expected to do.

 Book Ends: The title track and its reprise (with "A Day in the Life" being an encore)

-Boring, but Practical: The line about "4.000 holes in Blackwood, Lancashire" was inspired by a newspaper article.
+Boring, but Practical: The line about "4,000 holes in Blackburn, Lancashire" was inspired by a newspaper article.
 Lennon was really flabbergasted that someone would spent his time to count the amount of holes he could find in a city.
 The boring activity did inspire one of the best songs on the album, though.

 Concept Album: Besides the title tracks, it attempts to be like a concert.
 The concept was that The Beatles were pretending to be another band and doing the kind of songs that that band would do instead of just making an album as themselves.
 Although there is intense debate over whether it actually is a concept album proper, since apart from the two title songs and "With a Little Help from My Friends" the concept of 'the fictional band's concert' doesn't really develop much further; Lennon himself said that he wasn't working to this idea and that his songs, at least, could have easily gone on any other album.